wp-plugins/onlywire-bookmark-share-button/readme.txt

 4. Under your WordPress settings bar, you will see OnlyWire Options which allows you to change the look and feel of your Button that appears under articles.

 == Changelog ==
+= 1.6.2 =
+* Fixed design issue on setting page and dashboard option
+* Category send as tag name
+* Fixed bug when tags name or category name have space in names, replace space with hyphen(-).

 = 1.6.1 =
 * Fixed parse error: syntax error, unexpected T_OBJECT_OPERATOR in owbutton_wordpress.php on line 304
 * Chaged the submitted URL to use permalink